 - Sore joints.

-Not all MSDs are preventable but the Health and Safety Commission is hoping to reduce the number of working days lost to the problem through prevention and rehabilitation.
+Not all MSDs can be avoided.
+However, the Health and Safety Commission is hoping to reduce the number of working days lost to the problem through prevention and rehabilitation.

 What Causes MSDs?

-Some of the main causes of MSDs include:
+Some of the main causes of MSDs at work include:

 - Excessive Vibration.